Partners in Quality

 Watch this short video about Canada's valuable relationship with the United States in pork production.

 Click here to see the following information in our printable brochure.

 Manitoba’s major markets for hogs are Iowa, Minnesota, North Dakota, South Dakota and Nebraska.
 We are within a day’s drive of most finishers in the U.S. Midwest, making our pigs easily accessible.
 Over the years, American hog producers have used Manitoba as a stable, single-source supply of weanlings, supplementing the supply of young pigs coming from other U.S. producers to meet the strong demand from U.S. finishers.

 Canadian pigs from Manitoba are healthy and of the highest quality

-A cool climate and low herd density in Manitoba significantly reduce the development and spread of disease.
-Cooler weather also improves lactation quality and quantity in nursing sows which enhances litter health.
-Manitoba producers use the best available genetics in the world to supply Canadian and American finisher barns with healthy, high quality weanlings and feeder pigs at competitive prices.
-Manitoba producers follow very strict, national bio-security standards to prevent the introduction of and spread of diseases.
+Manitoba producers use the best available genetics in the world, enabling us to supply the U.S. with healthy, high quality weanlings and feeder pigs at a competitive price.
+The cool climate and low herd density in Manitoba significantly reduces the development and spread of disease.
+The cool weather also improves lactation quality and quantity in nursing sows, which enhances litter health.
+Manitoba producers follow strict national biosecurity standards to prevent the spread of diseases.

 Canadian pigs support U.S. sales back to Canada